rust-lang/book/second-edition/src/ch00-00-introduction.md

 far.
 Chapters 2, 12, and 20 are project chapters; the rest are concept chapters.

-Chapter 1 explains how to install Rust, how to write a Hello, world! program, and how to use Cargo, Rust's package manager and build tool.
+Chapter 1 explains how to install Rust, how to write a Hello, world! program, and how to use Cargo, Rust’s package manager and build tool.
 Chapter 2 is a hands-on introduction to the Rust language.
 Here we cover concepts at a high level, and later chapters will provide additional detail.
 If you want to get your hands dirty right away, Chapter 2 is the place for that.
 At first, you